A History of the World in Twelve Maps by Jerry Brotton

-If you are unable to read this whole book, do read the introduction and the conclusion.
+If you are unable to read History of the World in Twelve Maps whole book, do read the introduction and the conclusion.
 It beautifully sums up the history of maps.
 The Introduction puts in perspective, what a map is and how a map is bound to carry biases of its creators and their sponsors and more often than not it places the mapmaker or his patron on par with gods.
 You call it egocentric mapping.
 Even today, when we see Google Maps and think the map making has been perfected, the final chapter of the 12 maps will tell you that – not really.

 Jerry Brotton says ‘Mapmakers do not just reproduce the world, they construct’.
 He goes on to say that the book examines the creative process through which mapmakers tried to resolve the problems faced by their makers from perception and abstraction to scale, perspective, orientation & projection.
 Throughout the book, he raises questions like – Is mapping a science or an art?
 Is it primarily spatial or temporal?
 Is it a visual or a written act?
 How important is it to have the written world accompany the image?